Eo-Le-LearnToHack/Eo-Le-LearnToHack/README.md

       - Playing PaperRockScissor against a computer, which makes random choice every time.
 - Method to ensure the running program doens't crash
       - by introducing validatation of Int, double and string values
-      - using do while loop and try/catch to makes the program more intelligent
+      - using do while loop and try/catch to makes the program seems to be intelligent
 - Small projects:
       - creating the little multiplication table 1-10 and output the multiplication of choice
       - creating a pricelist, to-do list, name list and so on.